 Do you tend to overspend?
 Make a list of people you want to buy for, set a budget, and don’t go over by even a penny.
 Start to put a little extra money aside this next month to give yourself a cushion.

-Do you overeat at the holidays?
+Do you overeat during the holidays?
 How are you going to combat that this year?
 Maybe make the decision to make one plate at Thanksgiving instead of two or three.
-Make a commitment to jog around the neighborhood before the festivities start.
+Make a commitment to jogging around the neighborhood before the festivities start.
 Perhaps preparing a regular side of mashed potatoes and then a low-fat side of potatoes is an option.
 You must have a plan.

 Seek Alone Time